sjmignot/dogsbody/content/poetry/this-is-the-hook.md

 Lying on the ground, we hear
 the sound of all things
-which otheriwise sink and drift
+which otherwise sink and drift
 by our feet.

 So the fish must be sad,